AfterShip/apps-opencart/README.md

 * We highly recommend to make a backup before installing anything.

 ###New install
-1. Download the new extension from here (http://www.opencart.com/index.php?route=extension/extension/info&extension_id=8870&filter_search=aftership).
+1. Download the new extension from [here] (http://www.opencart.com/index.php?route=extension/extension/info&extension_id=8870&filter_search=aftership).
-2. Ensure the downloaded extension filename is ending with .ocmod.zip.
+2. Ensure the downloaded extension filename is ending with ```.ocmod.zip```.
 3. Login to your OpenCart store as an admin user.
 4. Ensure you have FTP enabled on your server.
-Refer here (https://mmosolution.com/How-To-Setup-FTP-For-Opencart.html) on how 5. to enable FTP on your server.
+Refer [here] (https://mmosolution.com/How-To-Setup-FTP-For-Opencart.html) on how to enable FTP on your server.
-6. Ensure the FTP user has the correct permissions to read/write the OpenCart directories.
+5. Ensure the FTP user has the correct permissions to read/write the OpenCart directories.
-7. For proper FTP usage, it is recommended to install QuickFix (http://www.opencart.com/index.php?route=extension/extension/info&extension_id=18892).
+6. For proper FTP usage, it is recommended to install [QuickFix] (http://www.opencart.com/index.php?route=extension/extension/info&extension_id=18892).
-8. Go to Extensions > Extension Installer.
+7. Go to ```Extensions``` > ```Extension Installer```.
-9. Click Upload > select the .ocmod.zip extension you had downloaded earlier > Click Continue.
+8. Click Upload > select the ```.ocmod.zip``` extension you had downloaded earlier > Click Continue.
-10. Go to Extensions > Modifications.
+9. Go to ```Extensions > Modifications```.
 Click on the Refresh button.
-11. Go to Extensions > Modules > AfterShip Track Shipment v2.0 and click Edit
+10. Go to ```Extensions > Modules > AfterShip Track Shipment v2.0``` and click Edit
-12. Once you are inside, enable the App, insert your Aftership API key and your username.
+11. Once you are inside, enable the App, insert your Aftership API key and your username.
 If you don't have Aftership account, API or Username.
 Follow the next steps:
    * Create new Aftership account [here](https://www.aftership.com/signup).
    * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.
    * Create new Aftership Username [here](https://secure.aftership.com/users/profile).
-13. Click on the Refresh button.
+12. Click on the Refresh button.
-14. Verify that module is Enabled and the Courier List from AfterShip has been updated in OpenCart.
+13. Verify that module is Enabled and the Courier List from AfterShip has been updated in OpenCart.

 ##FAQ and troubleshooting